OpenEarable/open-earable/README.md

 OpenEarable is designed to enable ear-based sensing applications by offering a flexible and open-source hardware platform.
 It incorporates a range of sensors, including a 9-axis inertial measurement unit, an ear canal pressure and temperature sensor, an inward-facing ultrasound microphone, a speaker, a push button, and a controllable RGB LED.
 With these features, OpenEarable provides researchers and developers with the ability to explore various application scenarios.
 For more information visit the [OpenEarable](https://open-earable.teco.edu/) website.

 OpenEarable is controlled and streams sensor data via BLE (Bluetooth Low Energy).
-Audio is played from and recorded to the internal SD card.
+Audio is played from and recorded to the internal SD card (recommended card SanDisk Extreme Class 3, must be formatted as exFAT).
 OpenEarable is compatible with the provided [dashboard](https://github.com/OpenEarable/dashboard) and [edge-ml](https://edge-ml.org/).

 ## Setup